 - The order of content

-If you’re facing trouble in defining the navigation possibilities, consider a card sorting exercise.
-Involve people to categorize website content into cards, in a way that makes sense to them.
+Consider a card sorting exercise if you’re facing trouble in defining the navigation possibilities.
+Involve people in categorizing website content into cards, in a way that makes sense to them.

-The most basic example of this is creating a ‘Resource’ page and splitting your content into blogs, case studies, product updates, webinars, podcasts, etc.
+The most basic example is creating a ‘Resource’ page and splitting your content into blogs, case studies, product updates, webinars, podcasts, etc.

 Create a Content-Centric Sitemap

-While aesthetics are a big reason to optimize your sitemaps, you need to answer the bigger questions here.
+While aesthetics are a big reason to optimize your sitemaps, you need to answer the more significant questions here.

 You need to check if the pages you intended are getting your targeted number of visitors.
 Did outdated content impact your SERPs?
 Do you need a search bar for easy navigation?